flutter/website/src/docs/get-started/install/_web-setup.md

 ## Web setup

 {{site.alert.warning}}
-  Flutter on the web is currently available as an early access release.
+  Flutter on the web is currently available as an early release.
   When trying Flutter apps on the web, you can expect to experience crashes and missing features.
   If this happens, please [file an issue][].